Tushar365/godel_new/README.md

 ### Installation

-1. Clone the repository to your local machine or fork it on Replit.
+1. Clone the repository to your local machine

 2. Install dependencies:
 ```bash